MicrosoftDocs/dynamics365smb-docs/business-central/reports-adhoc-analysis.md

 | View and analyze data from a report dataset in Excel | [ Analyzing Report Data with Excel and XML](report-analyze-excel.md) |
 | Analyze list data directly from a page |[Analyze list data using data analysis mode](analysis-mode.md)|

 ## Ad-hoc data analysis by functional area

-The general content about ad-hoc data analysis is also available in special versions for many of the functional area in [!INCLUDE[prod_short](includes/prod_short.md)].
+The general content about ad-hoc data analysis is also available in special versions for many of the functional areas in [!INCLUDE[prod_short](includes/prod_short.md)].

 | If you work with... | See |
 | --- | --- |